Bambo-Rambo/RNG-Guides/HordeRNG.md

 * Giving your Pokemon a held item, usually advances by 3 indexes (rarely by 4).
 * Turning on/off the EXP Share advances by 3 * number of Party.
 This means that if you have 6 Pokemon in your party for example, using the Exp Share, will advance 3 * 6 = 18 indexes.

-My current TinyMT inside the bag, is 225 indexes before my target and since this number must become 3, I need to advance 225 - 3 = **222 times**.
+My target index is 225 now, and since this number must become 3 (because I am in cave), I need to advance 225 - 3 = **222 times**.

 My party number is 6 which means that every time I use the Exp share, I am gonna force (3 * 6) = 18 advances